Manphibian: Publication history

-Manphibian first appeared in Legion of Monsters #1 and was created by Marv Wolfman, Tony Isabella, Dave Cockrum, and Sam Grainger.
+Manphibian first appeared in Legion of Monsters #1 and was created by Marv Wolfman, Jenny Blake Isabella, Dave Cockrum, and Sam Grainger.

 Fictional character biography

 Manphibian's alien species did not suffer the delusional concept of fate.
 They did not reinvent such calamities in their own minds as a call to a righteous and vital missions like a hunt for revenge.
 They realized the true motive for such actions was to share their own pain with the world.

 Manphibian's kind believed in a "Prime Mover" where they have not raised a hand against another of their kind for eons.
 This was until Manphibian's mate was murdered by someone from Manphibian's species.
 After his elders denied him revenge, Manphibian pursued the murderer into space.
 Manphibian's search took him across different planets until landing on Earth thousands of years ago.
 Many years later, oil drillers woke up the murderous member of Manphibian's race.
 When Manphibian arrived, he stopped the creature from attacking Beth Fox.
 Their fight lasted until a missile strike destroyed Shaft #27.
 Due to Beth Fox being traumatized, her husband Aaron Fox vowed revenge and started hunting both creatures.

 Manphibian and his mate had multiple offspring that were simultaneously trapped on Earth.
 Due to the death of his mate, Manphibian had to raise them on his own.

-At some point, Manphibian was recruited by S.H.I.E.L.D. in order to be part of Nick Fury's Howling Commandos.
+At some point, Manphibian was recruited by S.H.I.E.L.D. to join Nick Fury's Howling Commandos.
 Manphibian was seen in Area 13's commissary alongside John Jameson and Golem.
 Manphibian was with the Howling Commandos when they launched an assault on the forces of Merlin.

 Deacon and Blackout considered Manphibian as a possible candidate to fight Ghost Rider.

 When Robert Hellsgard's Hunter of Monster Special Force began hunting down and slaughtering any being they deemed a monster, Manphibian joined up with the Legion of Monsters to defend those from being attacked by the Hunter of Monster Special Force.
 The Legion of Monsters led the survivors to the abandoned Morlock tunnels beneath Manhattan which had been a haven for monsters centuries earlier.
 The Legion of Monsters converted the haven into Monster Metropolis where it is feared to be the last stand against the Hunter of Monster Special Force.